husseinkhlawey/Food2Fork-API-App/README.txt

 node version: 6.11.2
 Test OS: Windows and Linux

+PLEASE NOTE: FOOD2FORK API has shut down in 2019.

 Installation:

-After downloading and extracting the folder, you will need to install the required dependencies via the command "npm install".
+After downloading you will need to install the required dependencies via the command "npm install".

 Launching and Testing: